clay-ludwig/jour329w-command-line-tutorial/tutorial/README.md

 **Write your answers here:**

-1. First incident type on 2/1/2025:
+1. First incident type on 2/1/2025: Damage to State Property (question mark? - I see the solutions file says it's "Injured/Sick Person," and I see that entry too, but that one is at 7:46 a.m. and the "Damage to State Property" one is at 1:23 a.m.
+Unless I'm reading this wrong, which could totally be the case!)

-2. Total rows (excluding header):
+2. Total rows (excluding header): 18,351

-3. Most recent date in file:
+3. Most recent date in file: August 28, 2025

 ## Searching for files and their contents